Duwaysan/SDA-Software-Development-Bootcamp/work/week-08/day-01/02. CCSPA-P2-Cat-CRUD/Step 03. Cat-Detail.md

 <Route path="/cats/:id" element={<CatDetailPage />} />
 ```

-### Move the allCats State
-We will need to do some refactoring to get everything organized and connected properly.
-Let's do the following:

-To Do:
- - wrap each `Cat` with a `Link` so we can `navigate` to the proper cat
- - access the route parameter to get the `id` of the `Cat` we want to view
- - make request to get the info for the Cat
- - display the `Cat`
- - add the CSS for the CatDetail

 ## Cat Index Page
 - Wrap each `Cat` with a `Link` so we can `navigate` to the proper cat
 - Link to `/cats/${catId}`